-The mission of City of Hope’s Cancer Control and Population Sciences (CCPS) Program is to advance the science and application of cancer etiology, prevention and outcomes, and to reduce the burden of cancer and its sequelae across all segments of the population through collaborative, interdisciplinary, interventional and educational efforts.
+The mission of City of Hope’s Cancer Control and Population Sciences (CCPS) Program is to make scientific advancements in cancer etiology, prevention and outcomes, and to reduce the burden of cancer and its sequelae across all segments of the population through collaborative, interdisciplinary, interventional and educational efforts.

 CCPS researchers are highly focused on studying causes of cancer and ways to prevent it, detect it earlier, improve tolerance of treatment, and manage its symptoms and the quality of life for patients during treatment and in the years following.
 Leading scientists with a broad spectrum of expertise collaborate to:

 - Identify personal and environmental factors that increase susceptibility to getting cancer;

 - Develop approaches to assess and reduce cancer risk and help doctors detect cancer as early as possible;

 - Study the health-related effects of cancer and cancer treatment, and use that data to devise practical applications which decrease treatment side effects, improve quality of life, and improve treatment outcomes;

 - Utilize strategies to further understand and reduce disparities in cancer incidence and treatment; and